 In the eyes of the law, a juvenile or a minor, is any person under the legal adult age.
 This age varies from state to state, but in most states, the District of Columbia, and in all Federal Districts, any person age 18 or younger is considered a juvenile.
 In several states, such as New York, Connecticut, and North Carolina, a juvenile is age 16 or less, and in Georgia, Illinois, Louisiana, Massachusetts, Michigan, Missouri, New Hampshire, South Carolina, Texas and Wisconsin, a juvenile is age 17 or less.
 Wyoming is the only state that has established the age of juveniles to be 19 or younger (Juvenile Justice: An Introduction – Third Edition, John T. Whitehead and Steven P. Lab, Anderson Publishing, 1999).

-Houston Criminal Lawyer and Juvenile Defense Authority Attorney Charles Johnson can be reached 24 hours a day, 7 days a week for your Free Case Review and Consultation.
+Houston Criminal Lawyer and Experienced Juvenile Defense Attorney Charles Johnson can be reached 24 hours a day, 7 days a week for your Free Case Review and Consultation.

 Call us at 713-222-7577 or toll free at 877-308-0100.

 Easy Payment Plans Available.

 As well as having upper age limits, juvenile jurisdictions also have lower age limits.
 Most states specify that prior to age six or seven, juveniles lack mens rea, or criminal intent.
 At this young age, juveniles also are thought to lack the ability to tell right from wrong, or dolci incapax.
 Usually, the age of the offender refers to the age of the offender at the time the offense was committed, but in some states, age refers to the offender’s age at the time of apprehension.
 This arrangement allows for the sometimes lengthy periods it takes to clear a case.